International Business IssuesFotolia

 - Who is my audience?

-However, in the light of international business issues, Caitlin had failed to properly answer the last question.
+However, in the light of international business issues, you should pay extra attention to the last question.
 Always analyze your audience according to the following three factors:

-An awareness of international business issues should tell you that a fourth aspect becomes indispensible:
+An awareness of international business issues should tell you that a fourth aspect becomes indispensable:

-You ought to keep the following advice in mind when preparing a business presentation for an audience that confronts you with international business issues, such as different national backgrounds, cultural mindsets, and varying linguistic skills.
+You ought to keep the following advice in mind when preparing a presentation that confronts you with international business issues, such as an audience from a foreign country, with different cultural mindsets, other attitudes towards management, and varying linguistic skills.

 Pay attention to regional varieties and so-called “false friends”.
 For example, a billion means a thousand million in American and contemporary British English.
 Non-native speakers of English, though, may use it according to the meaning of “billion” in other European languages – it refers to a 1 with twelve zeros.

-It doesn’t hurt to acknowledge that fact that language presents a considerable obstacle in the context of international business issues.
+Don’t use too much jargon, slang, or idioms.
+Proverbs and figures of speech are often not understood by non-native speakers.
+Actually, it doesn’t hurt to acknowledge the fact that foreign languages may present a considerable obstacle in the context of international business issues.
 Distribute written handouts with a summary of your key points in simple language.
 You can even include a glossary of important terms.

-“Back home” is a phrase you should delete from your personal vocabulary for international business issues.
-In the best case, your audience simply doesn’t care what you did “back home”.
-You must convince them that your proposal applies to them.
+“Back home” is a phrase you should delete from your personal vocabulary when you address international business issues.
+In the best case, your audience simply doesn’t care what you do “back home”.
+You must convince them that your proposal applies to them, not to the market in your home country.

-In a worst-case scenario, you may come across as condescending, especially as a speaker from an industrial nation in a developing country or emerging market.
+In a worst-case scenario, you may come across as condescending, especially as a speaker from an industrial nation in an emerging market.
 This is one of the essential international business issues, as your audience could be actively offended.
-Adapt a generally sensitive and respectful attitude.
+Adapt a generally respectful attitude.

-Religion and politics are often sensitive topics, and as such they are taboo in international business issues.
-Don’t use them to illustrate a point.
+Religion and politics are often sensitive topics, and as such they are taboo in international presentations.
+Don’t use them to illustrate a point or make a joke.

-Jokes can be controversial international business issues, too.
+Jokes can be controversial, too.
 Avoid jokes about a certain nationality, ethnicity, or religion.
 Black humor or sarcasm may be seen as hilarious in one culture, but strange or off-putting in another.
 If you’d like to use humor as an ice-breaker, check with a member of the culture you want to address.
-If you are still unsure, you’re better off dropping it rather than committing a huge faux pas in international business issues.
+If you are still unsure, you’re better off dropping it rather than committing a huge faux pas with regard to international business issues.